 For reference, you may like to read our guide Windows 10 – How to Remove Account Picture.

-The default account image (gray background and white outline) is used as the user profile picture when you add a new account in Windows 10.
+The default account image (gray background and white outline) is used as the user profile picture when you add a new account in Windows 11 or 10.
 Microsoft authority synchronizes this same photo all with the related accounts and attributes.
-Using two different procedures you can manage to Set default Account Picture to All Users in Windows 10 pretty effortlessly.
+Using two different procedures you can manage to Set default Account Picture to All Users in Windows 11 or 10 pretty effortlessly.
 It will also restrict users from changing the picture later on.
 We have discussed the easiest way to do the same on Windows 10 operating system.